Information Spillover in Multiple Zero-sum Games: Main Result 1: Equilibrium Payoff-Set Characterization

 \subsection{An Interpretation for $NR$}

-Even though the property $NR$ at $p^0_A$ is not straightforward to interpret, as it mainly describes certain geometric properties of the non-revealing value function, there is a class of infinitely repeated two-player zero-sum games with lack of information on one side that always satisfies it.
+Even though the property $NR$ at $p^0_A$ is not straightforward to interpret, as it mainly describes certain geometric properties of the non-revealing value function, there is a class of infinitely repeated two-player zero-sum games with one-sided incomplete information in which this property can be interpreted straightforwardly and in which this property is always satisfied.

-In this section, whenever a two-player, zero-sum infinitely repeated games $G_A(p^0_A)$ is considered, it is assumed, without loss of generality, that $p^0_A \in \text{int}(\D(K_A))$.
+In this section, whenever a two-player, zero-sum infinitely repeated game $G_A(p^0_A)$ is considered, it is assumed, without loss of generality, that $p^0_A \in \text{int}(\D(K_A))$.